-The Audiology program at Boston Children’s Hospital offers three fourth year externships beginning in early June until the student’s graduation the following spring.
-It is expected that the externs will receive 11 months of patient care experience under the supervision of licensed audiology preceptors.
+The Audiology program at Boston Children’s Hospital offers three fourth-year externships lasting from early June until early May of the following year.
+Externs will receive approximately 11 months of patient care experience under the supervision of licensed audiology preceptors.
 Applicants should be driven to pursue a career in pediatric audiology following completion of their tenure at Boston Children’s Hospital.

 Externs are provided with supervision by a range of experienced pediatric audiologists.
-All staff hold either the ASHA CCC-A or ABA Board Certification in Audiology in addition to the state license in audiology.
+All staff hold either the ASHA CCC-A or ABA Board Certification in Audiology in addition to the Massachusetts state license in audiology.
 Many staff have the ABA Pediatric Specialty Certificate, Cochlear Implant Specialty Certificate or both.
 Most staff members have completed the Certificate Holder-Audiology Preceptor (CHAP) training program.
-Supervision from an audiologist with the CCC-A is available but not guaranteed.
-Please discuss with your academic advisor the details of the specific supervision requirements of your program.
+Supervision from an audiologist with the CCC-A is not guaranteed.

-Externs will rotate between three sites in our audiology program.
-Externs will be exposed to all aspects of pediatric audiological evaluation and case management, including all behavioral audiometry techniques and electrophysiology (including frequency-specific threshold estimation by ABR).
-The externship year is comprised of a focus on diagnostic services in our Boston, Waltham and Weymouth locations.
-Externs will participate in hearing aid fittings in our Boston site along with Hearing Assistance Technology selection and determining educational accommodations for children with hearing loss which occurs at all sites.
-Cochlear implant mapping is a component of the rotations in both our Waltham and Weymouth sites, with a focus on CI in our Waltham location.
+Externs rotate between three sites in our audiology program.
+Externs will be exposed to all aspects of pediatric audiological evaluation and case management, including all behavioral audiometry techniques and objective test measures, selection of hearing assistance technology, and determination of educational accommodations for children with hearing loss.
+The externship year begins with focused training on diagnostic services in our Boston, Waltham and Weymouth locations.
+Subsequent rotations focus on hearing aid fittings and inpatient services (Boston) and cochlear implant mapping (Waltham).

-It is expected that externs will come with extensive pediatric audiology experience and be facile with all behavioral test techniques.
-Applicants should also have experience conducting frequency-specific threshold ABR assessment on infants and young children.
-Upon completion of training it is expected the extern will be competent to provide detailed assessment and audiologic case management of complex pediatric patients.
+We expect that externs will come with substantial pediatric audiology experience and have basic competence with all behavioral test techniques.
+Applicants should also have an understanding of and exposure to frequency-specific threshold ABR assessment on infants and young children.
+Upon completion of training, we expect the extern to be competent in providing detailed assessment and audiologic case management of complex pediatric patients.

-Applicants should submit their Letter of Intent, curriculum vitae, undergraduate and graduate transcripts (official or unofficial) and three Children’s Hospital recommendation forms (https://goo.gl/PFfmwJ).
-It is recommended that at least one of the recommendations be from an audiologist who supervised a pediatric placement and can speak to your relative strengths in this area.
-Additionally, applicants must submit a maximum one page, single spaced response to the following: “Describe a clinical situation that you have observed or participated in that will have a lasting impact on you professionally”.
-Application materials should be submitted to:
+Applicants should submit their letter of intent, curriculum vitae, graduate transcripts (official or unofficial) and three Boston Children’s Hospital recommendation forms.
+We recommend that at least one of the recommendations be from an audiologist who supervised a pediatric placement and can speak to your relative strengths in this area.
+Additionally, applicants must submit a one-page, single-spaced response to the following: “Describe a clinical situation that you have observed or participated in that will have a lasting impact on you professionally”.
+Application materials should be submitted electronically to the following website:

 Externship site expects the extern to have mastered these skills before they begin their clinical externship:

-•Extensive experience in all facets of pediatric audiometric evaluation including BOA, VRA, CPA, tympanometry and DPOAE. •Academic background and experience with frequency-specific threshold ABR. •Academic background and experience with pediatric hearing aid fitting utilizing the DSL fitting protocol and on-ear test measures. •Academic background and interest in pediatric cochlear implants. •Professional interpersonal skills with parents, children, and preceptors.
+The ideal candidate will meet the following criteria: •Substantial experience in all facets of pediatric audiometric evaluation including VRA, CPA, tympanometry and DPOAE. •Academic background and experience with frequency-specific threshold ABR. •Academic background and experience with pediatric hearing aid fitting utilizing the DSL fitting protocol and on-ear test measures. •Academic background and interest in pediatric cochlear implants. •Professional interpersonal skills with parents, children, and preceptors.

 Externship site expects the extern to learn/demonstrate these skills during their clinical externship:

-•Proficient and independent in all facets of the diagnostic process including testing, interpretation and counseling. •Experience working with children with complex medical conditions and diagnoses. •Experience working with children and families from other countries and cultures. •Experience working with multi-disciplinary teams. •Experience with hearing aid fitting, Hearing Assistance Technology and educational recommendations for children who are deaf or hard of hearing. •Experience with maternal and child health policies and laws, multi-cultural and disadvantaged families and social policy through the LEND (Leadership Education in Neurodevelopmental Disabilities) Fellowship program.
+During the externship, the student will develop the following skills and knowledge: •Proficiency and independence in all facets of the diagnostic process including testing, interpretation and counseling. •Approaches to working with children with complex medical conditions and diagnoses. •Approaches to working with children and families from other countries and cultures. •Approaches to working in multi-disciplinary teams. •Proficiency with hearing aid fitting, hearing assistance technology and educational recommendations for children who are deaf or hard of hearing. •Understanding of maternal and child health policies and laws, multi-cultural and disadvantaged families and social policy through the LEND (Leadership Education in Neurodevelopmental Disabilities) Fellowship program.

 Primary Practice Setting: